Cinnamobot/gemini-cli-mcp-server/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Credits

+This project is based on [choplin/mcp-gemini-cli](https://github.com/choplin/mcp-gemini-cli).
+Thank you for the original implementation!

 ## 📋 Changelog

 ### [0.3.1] - 2025-07-03